All massage treatments are designed to suit the needs and requirements of you, an individual. Each person is unique and the treatment reflects this.

 Choose on the day whether you would like a treatment to purely relax, have time and space to unwind, or maybe you need some deep tissue clinical massage methods to address areas of pain or restricted movement.

 A combination of advanced massage techniques are often used.
 Deep tissue massage, along with myofascial release and trigger point therapy is a nice combination to address a wide variety of issues, combined with stretching and any postural advice where appropriate.
 The right combination of massage techniques will aim to lengthen and derestrict any affected muscles and thus increase the range of movement and flexibility.

 Advice for homecare and self treatment is always offered, including stretches for the affected muscles, exercises for muscle strengthening, self-treating massage techniques and postural advice to avoid future pain.
 This will all greatly help the recovery time, teach you to ease any pain you have yourself and increase your flexibility.

-The purpose of clinical massage is to decrease chronic pain; improve a person’s range of motion; help to recover from sports injuries and rehabilitate from surgery.
+The purpose of clinical massage is to decrease chronic pain; to improve a person’s range of motion, to help recover from injuries and rehabilitate from surgery.

 Massage treatments will usually involve some passive stretching techniques.
 The client will lie still and the affected area will be gently stretched.